sampsyo/cs6120/content/blog/2019-12-18-ml-based-phases-ordering-with-llvm/index.md

 ### Hill Climbing baseline

-We constructed a optimization sequence of length 100 using Hill Climbing for the program streamcluster.
+We constructed a optimization sequence of length 100 using Hill Climbing for the program streamcluster ([result order](./order.txt)).
 The performance changing is plotted as bellow as passes are added (the box plots are same as in the analysis):

 ![Hill Climbing order](./wh.png)